 Polyurethane Floor Coating Benefits

-Like epoxy, polyurethane is a thermosetting polymer as well and is considered a high performance coating.
-It is commonly known as urethane for short, though that it is technically incorrect and there is actually a big difference between polyurethane and urethane.
+Like epoxy, polyurethane is a thermosetting polymer and considered a high performance coating.
+It is commonly known as urethane for short, though that it is technically incorrect.
+There is actually a big difference between polyurethane and urethane.
 If someone is advertising a urethane coating, it is actually polyurethane.

 Of the different formulations available, aliphatic polyurethane is the desired choice for garage floors.
-Though they are approximately 60% to 70% solids depending on the manufacturer, a polyurethane coating is only about 2 to 3 mils in thickness and can’t be applied any thicker in one application as some epoxy coatings can.
+Though they are approximately 60% to 70% solids depending on the manufacturer, a polyurethane coating is only about 2 to 3 mils in thickness.
+It can’t be applied any thicker in one application as some epoxy coatings can.

 Another advantage of polyurethane over epoxy is that it is U.V. stable.
-This means that it won’t yellow like epoxy does when exposed to small amounts of sunlight.
-The surface of polyurethane is not as hard as epoxy but it is much more scratch resistant, can tolerate larger temperature swings and handles humidity much better.
-It is also available in different finishes from satin to very glossy.
+This means that it won’t yellow like epoxy does when exposed to small amounts of sunlight over a period of time.
+It can also tolerate larger temperature swings and handles humidity much better.

-Though polyurethane has many advantages over epoxy, it does not bond well to concrete and its thin dry film thickness means that it is not a high build coating either.
-It will not work well as a self-leveling coating to fill in small cracks and divots in the surface.
-Another consideration is that most polyurethanes are solvent based, they can have high VOC’s and may not be shipped to your state or to particular counties.
+Despite the fact that polyurethane has many advantages over epoxy, it does not bond well to concrete.
+Its thin dry film thickness means that it is not a high build coating either.
+It will not work well to fill in small cracks and divots in the surface.
+Another consideration is that most polyurethanes are solvent based, meaning some can have high VOC’s and may not be shipped to your state or to particular counties.

-Something else to consider is that most epoxy clear coats are not actually crystal clear like polyurethane is.
-Though they have no color, there is a slight yellowish brown tint to the clear in epoxy.
-Unless you opt for a more satin finish, polyurethane can provide a very glossy surface that gives your floor depth.
+Something else to consider is that most epoxy clear coats are not actually crystal clear.
+Though they may be clear in color, there is still a slight tint to the coating.
+Polyurethane on the other hand is considered water clear.
+It can provide a very clear and glossy surface that gives your floor depth.